optimist2309/Techlistic/README.md

 # Techlistic
-A repository for Techlistic.com Selenium Webdriver Assignments
+A repository for Techlistic.com Selenium Webdriver Assignments.